pachterlab/kb_python/README.md

 code quality specifications.
 To do so, first install `pre-commit` by running `pip install pre-commit`, and then at the root run `pre-commit install`.
 Every future commit will pass through `flake8` and `yapf`.

+### Bumpversion
+Bumping versions is done with `bumpversion`.
+This should be installed from the `dev-requirements.txt`, but can be installed separately with `pip`.
+To bump version and release the new version to Pypi,
+1. Run `make bump_patch`, `make bump_minor` or `make bump_major` depending
+on which version to bump.
+This will make a new commit and create a new tag with the new version.
+2. Push the commit and tag with `git push --tag`.
+3. Go to the `releases` tab on Github.
+Select the version that was just commited.
+`Edit tag`, write a description, and `Publish release`.
+4. A Github Actions workflow will be triggered to build and upload the updated package to Pypi.